New: Republic of the Congo Holidays

 Watching the match from the sidelines

-After eating with these amazing women and learning a whole lot of Nyanja thanks to “Carlos” (Munzanga zikomo!), myself and all the other visitors were dragged up to learn how to dance with the Zambian locals.
-Unsurprisingly, the Zambian women had a good laugh at my attempts!
-Despite my appalling lack of rhythm, the atmosphere in this lively little café/bar lead to a night I doubt I will forget for the rest of my life due to the sheer sense of joy and community found in the space in those few hours.
-These women and girls truly prove how much of a difference sport can make in terms of community and life development and how the efforts of Olly, Lwanga, Jake and the staff at Play it Forward really are impactful.
+After eating with these amazing women and learning a whole lot of Nyanja thanks to “Carlos” (Munzanga zikomo!), we were all dragged up to learn how to dance with the Zambian locals.
+Unsurprisingly, the Zambian women had a good laugh at my attempts.
+Despite my appalling lack of rhythm, the atmosphere in this lively little café/bar led to a night I doubt I will forget for the rest of my life due to the sheer sense of joy and community found in the space in those few hours.
+These women and girls truly prove how much of a difference sport can make in terms of community and life development and how the efforts of Olly, Lwanga, Jake, and the staff at Play it Forward really are impactful.

 20240427 190700